not-a-cowfr/equinix/docs/manual/preface.md

 ## Reporting Issues {#reporting-issues}

-If you encounter issues with Nixcord or this documentation, please follow these steps:
+If you encounter issues with equinix or this documentation, please follow these steps:

-- **Check existing reports**: Browse the [GitHub Issues](https://github.com/KaylorBen/nixcord/issues) to see if your issue has already been reported or resolved
+- **Check existing reports**: Browse the [GitHub Issues](https://github.com/not-a-cowfr/equinix/issues) to see if your issue has already been reported or resolved
 - **Report new issues**: If you can't find a solution, create a new GitHub issue with:
   - A clear description of the problem
   - Steps to reproduce the issue
   - Your system configuration (OS, Nix version, etc.)
   - Relevant error messages or logs

 ## Contributing {#contributing}

-Contributions to Nixcord and its documentation are welcome!
+Contributions to equinix and its documentation are welcome!